TonyM1958/Octopus/README.md

 A file 'private.py' contains user keys and meter details and is not uploaded to the public github repository.
 Instead, a template file ['template private.py] is provided that a user needs to edit to add their personal details and then rename to 'private.py'

-The basis of the Octopus product analysis is a python class called Product.
-This requires an Octopus product code to select a specific product.
-Attempting to create a product with a blank code will return a list of available product codes for you to select from.
-You only need to enter a partial code that is unique.
+Octopus product analysis uses a python class called Product.
+This takes an Octopus product code to select a product.
+Attempting to create a product with a blank code will get a list of available product codes for you.
+You only need to enter a partial code that is unique for it to work, which helps if product codes are updated over time as the prefix tends to remain the same.

-Once you have a valid product, you can report details of it simply by printing the product.
-You can also plot 30 minute prices (where available) using the method plot_30_minutes_prices.
+Once you find a valid product, you can report key details by printing the product.
+This will show standard pricing including VAT for Octopus import tariffs and also export pricing for outgoing products.

+Where product as agile and have 30 minute pricing, you can call the method plot_30_minute_pricing() on the product.
+This will display a graph, averaged over a number of days, with the min, max and average price for each 30 minute slot.
+You can also define 'tracked' periods of time and these will be highlighted and the average pricing for that period will be displayed.
+The default tracked periods are:

+* 'night': night off peak time period, typically 1am to 4am
+* 'am' : morning peak time periods, typically 6am to 10am
+* 'pm' : afternoon off peak time period, typically 1pm to 3pm
+* 'peak' : evening peak time period, typically 4pm to 8pm

+You can adjust the time periods using the method period_setting as shown in the example ipynb.